Build your Reliability and Maintenance Strategy

 Score each criterion on a scale from 1-10 creating a reliability ranking of all the production systems.
 The ranking determines the reliability strategy for each component in the system.
 An interesting idea is to make the rankings memorable by naming them after something familiar.

 We work clients to develop a standard for the the equipment master data as a specification for the project engineering company.
-These standards include all basic information to be provided in a specific database program.
+These standards include all basic information to be provided in a specific technical database program.

 Why?
 Projects such as this should have the OEM manuals and spare part lists for all equipment as part of the RFP to the project engineering company.
 The negative consequence is that the information provided can be delivered in many different formats and may even be missed.
 This can create a quality concern if you have equipment that directly comes in contact with the product that has to have traceability back in the chain of custody.